 Artists At Work

 We booked our stay with Jacqueline and Carlos, the sweetest people I met during my entire stay in Cuba.
 Our casa particular was a gem – located on top of Pottery Santander, run by patriarch Chi Chi, a world-renowned potter.
-His work can be found all over the world but only available at the pottery store in Trinidad.
-Since we stayed with the family, we were treated as family, and had unrestricted access to the pottery shop (crazy, but true!).
+His work can be found all over the world but is only available at the pottery store in Trinidad.
+Since we stayed with the family, we were treated as family and had unrestricted access to the pottery shop (crazy, but true!).
 This was an incredible experience and anyone visiting Trinidad would be crazy not to stay here if visiting Trinidad.
 Chi Chi, still spry despite being in his 80s, was always working late and happily let us watch him create magic.

 Renee, a shop and kiln worker, was also incredibly happy to answer questions and let us watch him fire the pottery.
 I felt like a little kid, watching in awe every spare moment I had.
-I brought back a few stunning pieces which I had Chi Chi sign (also, a steal – I bought a vase, two cups and a candle holder for under $20).
-Spending time with the Santander family, both in the pottery shop and over home cooked meals after a long day of sightseeing, was a highlight of my trip.
+I brought back a few stunning pieces which I had Chi Chi sign (also, a steal – I bought a vase, two cups, and a candle holder for under $20).
+Spending time with the Santander family, both in the pottery shop and over home-cooked meals after a long day of sightseeing, was a highlight of my trip.
 I really look forward to visiting them again.
 Jacqueline and Carlos, when you read this know I am sending you love from San Francisco!

 Behind The Scenes

 By now our guide Fernando had turned into a bonafide friend and the next day as we explored Trinidad he let us in on some even bigger secrets Cuba had to offer.

 Our first stop was a cigar factory not open to the public.
 Despite this, we still got access and a peek into the creation of one of the most sought-after items in the world – Cohiba and Montecristo (Winston Churchill’s favorite) cigars.